marcosjom/sys-tocatl-webserver-src/README.md

 You can create your own folders structure but it will require to update some paths in the projects and scripts.

+Follow the instructions in the `sys-nbframework-src/ext/*_howToBuild.txt` files to download the source of third-party embedded libraries.
+Optionally, these libraries can be dynamically linked to the ones installed in the operating system.

 The following steps will create and executable file.

 ## Windows